-The Endomorph Body Type
+Exercise and Diet for the Endomorph Body Type

 Endomorphs are stocky, heavy guys with wider hips, shorter limbs, thicker bones and rounder body shapes.
 Their shorter limbs often put them on the shorter side, but not always.
 It also seems like being proportionally heavier causes the body to develop thicker bones in order to support the extra weight, especially in the lower body (study).
 This is a possible explanation for why endomorphs have stockier, more bottom-heavy physiques.

-What’s the best type of exercise for endomorphs?
 Cardio is popular for a reason.
 It’s an effective way to burn calories, and calories are the mortal enemy of endomorphs.
 But being proportionally heavier can make many cardio activities rougher on endomorphs.
 If an endomorph goes out for a jog, there’s a lot of weight landing on their joints with every footfall.
 Moreover, when measuring their fitness levels (VO2 max), the endomorph’s heavier body weight lowers their scores, perhaps unfairly (study).